enoreese/Face-Recognition-with-CNN/README.md

 ### Dependencies

 Python 2.7.
-To install all the libraries, run `pip install -r requirements.txt`
+To install all the libraries

 ### Table of content